-Redskins re-sign tight end Vernon Davis
+Redskins re-sign tight end Vernon Davis to 3-year contract

-WASHINGTON (AP) -- The Washington Redskins have re-signed tight end Vernon Davis.
+WASHINGTON (AP) -- The Washington Redskins have re-signed tight end Vernon Davis to a three-year contract.

-According to Davis' Snapchat, it's a three-year deal.
-The team announced the contract early Wednesday morning.
+Davis revealed the length of the deal on his Snapchat account late Tuesday night.
+The team announced the new contract Wednesday morning.

 The 33-year-old Davis revitalized his career last season with Washington, starting 14 games and catching 44 passes for 583 yards and two touchdowns.
-In 11 NFL seasons the Maryland product has 505 receptions for 6,424 yards and 57 touchdowns.
+In 11 NFL seasons, the Maryland product has 505 receptions for 6,424 yards and 57 touchdowns.

-The previous season Davis had been traded from the San Francisco 49ers to the Denver Broncos and won the Super Bowl as a complementary player.
+Davis was traded from the San Francisco 49ers to the Denver Broncos in 2015 and won the Super Bowl as a complementary player.
+The Broncos let him go, allowing him to sign with the Redskins last year.

 The D.C. native said after the season that he could see himself playing six more years.
-A picture posted to his Snapchat showing him on the phone and looking at his contract included the message ''A Redskin for three more years.''
+A picture posted to his Snapchat showing him on the phone and looking at his contract included the message, ''A Redskin for three more years.''

+After the season, Davis said he felt like he did back in 2007 or 2008 and wasn't as sore as in years past.
+His role was smaller than it was earlier in his career as Washington's No. 2 tight end behind Jordan Reed, but injuries to Reed pressed Davis into No. 1 duties at times.

+Davis called it ''probably one of the best seasons'' of his career and said he'd love to finish it with the Redskins.
+He would be 35 at the end of the 2019 season if he finishes out this deal.

 ---